Azure/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 ### Parameter: `encryptDCConnections`

 Specifies whether encryption should be used for communication between SMB server and domain controller (DC).
-SMB3 only
+SMB3 only.

 - Required: No
 - Type: bool